-All of the four cities, which at some point in Morocco’s history have been the nation’s capital, has a modern part filled with luxury hotels, trendy restaurants, lively cafes and glitzy shopping malls.
+All four cities, which at some point in Morocco’s history have been the nation’s capital, now have luxury hotels, trendy restaurants, lively cafes and glitzy shopping malls.

-However, the old part is the best venue to find captivating things to do in Morocco and to learn why Morocco is one of the most mystic places on earth.
+However, it’s the old sections in these cities that are the best places to find captivating things to do in Morocco.
+Wander through the old towns to learn why Morocco is one of the most mysterious places on earth.

 What’s fascinating here is the mesh of rundown alleyways, which are like an architectural spaghetti with never ending turns, twists and crossroads to get outsiders puzzled in no time.